akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **It does not pretend Beatrice has modern freedoms.** She is constrained by her gender, her class, and her era.
 Her agency is real but limited—she chooses *within* the cage, not by escaping it.
 This is historically honest and narratively powerful.

-- **It does not romanticise toxic dynamics.** Sir Guy's obsession is presented as predatory.
-The half‑sisters' cruelty is not excused.
-The King's temper is shown as dangerous.
+- **It does not romanticise toxic dynamics.** Sir Guy’s obsession is presented as predatory.
+The half‑sisters’ cruelty is not excused.
+The King’s temper is shown as dangerous.
 The story distinguishes between healthy love and unhealthy possession.

 - **It does not rush.** The relationship develops over months, through small moments, not grand declarations.
 Trust is earned, not assumed.
 This is both historically plausible and psychologically sound.